 Eating with others is holy work.
 That theological conviction inspires a compelling invitation to everyday discipleship that is centered around shared meals.
 A life shaped by the table is one shaped by community, pastor and author Greg Mamula argues.
 We share common dishes, and the narrative of our lives begins to intertwine as we listen to our tablemates stories and tell our own in turn.
 This new book presents a uniquely holistic approach to table fellowship as a spiritual discipline.
 Many table fellowship resources begin and end at the table, and many spiritual discipline resources limit the theological significance of the table to the Eucharist, led by clergy.
 Table Life is an intentional and interactive process of reflection and action, meals and mission, listening and storytelling, scripture and perspective, communion and neighboring.
 These disciplines connect the individual with Christ, the local church, their neighborhood, and their community contexts.
-Discover how participating in the spiritual disciplines of eating together, listening, storytelling, scripture reading, and communion in the context of a community you begin to be shaped into people who recognize and celebrate the presence of Christ in every aspect of life.
+Discover how the spiritual disciplines of eating together, listening, storytelling, scripture reading, and communion in a community shapes us into people who recognize and celebrate the presence of Christ in every aspect of life.

 In Table Life, Greg Mamula walks us through what happens when we gather as Christians to eat around a table.
 We are stunned that something so simple becomes so profoundly transformative.
 This is an astute thorough biblical study of how revolution happens when we eat, the revolution of the kingdom of God.
 I hope this book is widely read in churches everywhere.
 David Fitch, BR Lindner Chair of Evangelical Theology, Northern Seminary; Author, Faithful Presence